MicrosoftDocs/fabric-docs/docs/security/security-trusted-workspace-access.md

 ### Restrictions and Considerations

-* Trusted workspace access is only supported for workspaces in Fabric capacities (F64 or higher).
+* Trusted workspace access is supported for workspaces in any Fabric F SKU capacity.
 * You can only use trusted workspace access in OneLake shortcuts, data pipelines, and the T-SQL COPY statement.
 To securely access storage accounts from Fabric Spark, see [Managed private endpoints for Fabric](./security-managed-private-endpoints-overview.md).
-* If a workspace with a workspace identity is migrated to a non-Fabric capacity or Fabric capacity lower than F64, trusted workspace access will stop working after an hour.
+* If a workspace with a workspace identity is migrated to a non-Fabric capacity, or to a non-F SKU Fabric capacity, trusted workspace access will stop working after an hour.
 * Pre-existing shortcuts created before October 10, 2023 don't support trusted workspace access.
 * Connections for trusted workspace access can't be created or modified in **Manage connections and gateways**.
 * Connections to firewall-enabled Storage accounts will have have the status *Offline* in Manage connections and gateways.